Welcome to Estrella Mountain Community College! We are excited you have decided to join the EMCC Pride.

 If an official high school transcript is required for financial aid or a program application, you must have the official transcript sent directly from your high school to the Admissions and Records office.
 Please note: Hand-carry official transcripts, even if sealed, are not accepted.
 Visit our Transcripts page to learn more.

-If you have attended high school within the past 10 years and have completed at least two years of high school, you can submit your high school transcripts for placement.
+If you have attended high school within the past 10 years and have completed at least two years of high school with a 2.6 GPA or better, you can submit your high school transcripts for placement.

 Placement with an ACT Score